 - A brand new mini-van (Suzuki-Every) donated by BAPS charity NewYork

-- 47 volunteers from various locations, some as far as 150 Kms fromTokyo came to assist.
+- 47 volunteers from various locations, some as far as 150 km from Tokyo came to assist.

 - A separate team headed out to Sendai to perform Kirtan.

-A special acknowledgement goes out to the various cooks and kitchen hands.
+A special acknowledgment goes out to the various cooks and kitchen hands.
 1,000 rotis were made by Baid Bhabhi, Neena bhabhi, SangeetaBhabhi, Nikita Mithal, Kavita Sonkiya, Arti Jain, Neha Choudhary, Priyankaji and Surya Restaurant.
-Manoj Bhandari san, Manoj Jain san ( Bunty san), Navneet Mehta san, Neeraj Kothari san, and Ajit Kumar san donated 150,000 JPY to make the mango lassi, samosas and snacks served at the Okuna Elementry school.
+Manoj Bhandari san, Manoj Jain san ( Bunty san), Navneet Mehta san, Neeraj Kothari san, and Ajit Kumar san donated 150,000 JPY to make the mango lassi, samosas, and snacks served at the Okuna Elementry school.

-The following volunteers helped in 1000 kgs loading fruits and vegetables: – Jatin Ji, Jagmohan Ji, Satish Ji, Bhavik Ji, Sandeep Pr Ji, SanjayPr Ji, Raghu Pr Ji,Sarwanji, and one volunteer from Okachimachi and one from Ojima joined in.
+The following volunteers helped in 1000 kgs loading fruits and vegetables: – Jatin Ji, Jagmohan Ji, Satish Ji, Bhavik Ji, Sandeep Pr Ji, SanjayPr Ji, Raghu Pr Ji Sarwanji, and one volunteer from Okachimachi and one from Ojima joined in.

-Anup Agarwal-ji sponsored food for two centers (3 curries, salad and desert), Hemant Pandyaji (Jewelex japan) sponsored fruits and worth 227,800 JPY, while four Japanese volunteers Kyoko san, Kazusan, Kaorisan, Yamazakisan conducted yoga sessions.
+Anup Agarwal-ji sponsored food for two centers (3 curries, salad, and dessert), Hemant Pandyaji (Jewelex japan) sponsored fruits worth 227,800 JPY, while four Japanese volunteers, Kyoko san, Kazusan, Kaorisan, Yamazakisan conducted yoga sessions.
 As for today, Food for Life Japan has served hot meals to 4,600 people in Miyagi and fresh fruits and vegetables to provide breakfast and lunch for 16,500 people.